-WSSC has used renewable energy for over 50 years.
-WSSC has been recognized by the US EPA as an environmental leader.
-In alignment with the State of Maryland and the jurisdictions that it serves, WSSC adopted a greenhouse gas (GHG) emission reduction goal.
+WSSC Water has used renewable energy for over 80 years.
+WSSC Water has been recognized by the US EPA as an environmental leader.
+In alignment with the State of Maryland and the jurisdictions that it serves, WSSC Water adopted a greenhouse gas (GHG) emission reduction goal.
 This goal will reduce emissions 10 percent every five years through 2050 for a total reduction of 80 percent (below the baseline year of 2005).
-Over the past 10 years, WSSC’s diverse Energy Management Program has provided overall annual cost savings of $3.5 - 4 million.
+Over the past 10 years, WSSC Water’s diverse Energy Management Program has provided overall annual cost savings of $3.5 - 4 million.

-Additionally, as part of WSSC's efforts to reduce energy and biosolids management costs at our treatment plants, we have an upcoming project for anaerobic digestion.
-This process could allow WSSC to lower its dependence on carbon-based fuels while reducing the amount of solids produced at the plants.
+Additionally, as part of WSSC Water's efforts to reduce energy and biosolids management costs at our water resource recovery facilities, we have an upcoming project for anaerobic digestion.
+This process could allow WSSC Water to lower its dependence on carbon-based fuels while reducing the amount of solids produced at the plants.